aconstlink/natus_suites/README.md

 Actually, currently just a test dump!

-Examples will go into natus itself later on.
+There will be a clean example repo later on.